martonmiklos/STLINK-V3-BRIDGE_libusb/README.md

 ```
 To run on all files now: `pre-commit run --all-files`

+# Feedback

+If you end up building upon this library let us know, we could list it here (for e.g. I2C EEPROM programming utility, etc.).
+Let's make the STLinkV3 a more versatile tool for hackers!

 ## Achtung !!
 Warning!!
 Pozor!!
 This is not a traditional open source project, it licensed under ST's Ultimate Liberty License see: